bnguyen212/react-chat/README.md

 		* A property (suggestion: `message`) representing a message that the user is typing - we will use this later, but for now, set it to empty string!
 		* A property (suggestion: `messages`) representing all messages sent and received in the room - we will also use this later, but for now, it could be an empty array!
 * `componentDidMount` (called right before a component "mounts" or gets rendered)
 	* On `componentDidMount`, set your event handlers for displaying messages using `this.props.socket` - the socket object that you passed in as a property to the `<ChatRoom />` component.
-Handle this the same way we attached event handlers for `connect` and `errorMessage` events above, but call `.on` on `this.props.socket` instead.
+Refer to **Step 0: A WebSockets Reference** for a refresher on setting WebSockets event handlers.
 Your event handlers should call `this.setState` and update an array of message objects that you are storing.
 	* _Tip:_ Try `alert()`ing your messages before you create the rest of your `<ChatRoom />` component to test that your socket event handler is working properly.
 You can send a message by emitting!
 * `componentWillReceiveProps` (called when receiving new props - i.e., a change of the `name` prop passed in from `<App />`)
 	* On `componentWillReceiveProps`, you want to check if there has been a change to `this.props.name` - this means that we will have switched rooms (in this part, `componentWillReceiveProps` will have little functional effect since we only have one room, but it will be used in the next step).